 Nadal back in French Open final after injured Zverev stops

-Zverev then was taken off the court in a wheelchair.
-Several minutes later, he came back out using crutches and said he needed to retire from the match.
-He shook the chair umpire’s hand and then hugged Nadal.
+Nadal has been dealing with chronic pain in his left foot and was coming off a pair of victories that each lasted more than 4 hours — including his quarterfinal against defending champion Novak Djokovic that ended at 1:15 a.m. on Wednesday — but showed no signs of age, injury or fatigue against the 25-year-old Zverev.

-Nadal has been dealing with chronic pain in his left foot and was coming off a pair of victories that each lasted more than 4 hours — including against defending champion Novak Djokovic on Tuesday — but showed no signs of age, injury or fatigue against the 25-year-old Zverev.
+What Nadal said afterward did give him trouble was the way the heavy humidity affected things, with clay sticking to the tennis balls and making it harder for him to apply his thick topspin.

-The match was played indoors at Court Philippe Chatrier, with the retractable roof installed in 2020 shut because of afternoon showers.
+“The conditions were not the ideal for me this afternoon — or the way that I like to play, normally, here,” Nadal said.
+“That’s why I was not able to create the damage that I wanted.”

 Cilic won the 2014 U.S. Open; Ruud has never been to a major final.